 Your roof can impact how energy-efficient your home is.
 For example, a good roof helps you spend less energy heating your home during the winter months.
 Certain materials (such as metal) are more energy-efficient than others.

-After your roof installation, check the roof's appearance.
-If parts are sagging or the roof isn't uniform, this is a sign that the roof was not installed properly.
+After your roof has been installed, check the roof's appearance.
+If parts are sagging or the roof isn't uniform, this is a sign that the roof was not installed well.
 Also, make sure the flashing wasn't reused.
 Properly installed flashing is important to prevent leaks and water damage to your home.
 Finally, you'll want to check that your contractor placed an underlayment between the shingles and sheathing of your house.
 This helps prevent leaks and extends your roof's lifespan.